Advanced workflow for users requiring more control.

 Skills needed to use this guide:

-Used in conjunction with FlutterFlow, PowerSync enables developers to build offline-first apps that are robust in poor network conditions and that have highly responsive frontends while relying on Supabase for their backend.
-This guide provides instructions for how to configure PowerSync for use with your FlutterFlow project that has Supabase integration enabled.
+Used in conjunction with FlutterFlow, PowerSync enables developers to build offline-first apps that are robust in poor network conditions and have highly responsive frontends while relying on Supabase for their backend.
+This guide provides instructions for configuring PowerSync for use with your FlutterFlow project that has Supabase integration enabled.

 This guide takes just over 1 hour to complete.
-The bulk of that time is the initial FlutterFlow tutorial.
+The bulk of that time is spent on the initial FlutterFlow tutorial.

 Before you proceed, this guide assumes that you have already signed up for free accounts with both Supabase and PowerSync.
 If you haven’t signed up for a PowerSync account yet, click here (and if you haven’t signed up for Supabase yet, click here).
 This guide also assumes that you already have Flutter set up.

-This guide assumes you are starting off by following FlutterFlow's tutorial 'Build a Notes App With FlutterFlow and Supabase'.
-Some small changes are required to this tutorial to bring it up to date with the latest Supabase, and to make adding PowerSync simpler:
+This guide assumes you are starting by following FlutterFlow’s tutorial ‘Build a Notes App With FlutterFlow and Supabase’.
+Some small changes are required to bring this tutorial up to date with the latest Supabase and to make adding PowerSync simpler:

 notes

-In Step 10 - Displaying Data in the UI, pass the
+4. In Step 10 - Displaying Data in the UI, pass the id

 flutter run